Porgramming-Hero-web-course/batch-4-assignment-1-sangita-das/problem-solve/blog-1.md

   console.log(`The output is: ${code}`);
 }

-unionTypeCode(2024);        // Output: The output is: 2024
+unionTypeCode(2024);        // O/P: The output is: 2024
-unionTypeCode('Bangladesh'); // Output: The output is: Bangladesh
+unionTypeCode('Bangladesh'); // O/P: The output is: Bangladesh

 In this example, the parameter code can be either a string or a number.
 TypeScript ensures only these types are allowed that making the function versatile and safe.
 By using the | operator, we can handle multiple types without compromising type checking.